A Warning For Facebook Shorts Before Earnings

 (Source: IHS Markit)

-It is important that marketers continue to keep spending money on Facebook ads, which will only happen if they 'trust' Facebook and can be sure that they aren't being misled.
+It is important that marketers continue to keep spending money on Facebook ads, which will only happen if they "trust" Facebook and can be sure that they aren't being misled.
 The recent skepticism surrounding social media advertising was highlighted in the Advertiser Perceptions survey published this month.
 The results of the survey suggest that many advertisers right now are hesitant to increase spending with Facebook.
 In addition, 40% of those surveyed even planned on carrying out independent audits of Facebook's ad delivery.
 Facebook is clearly aware of this and is investing heavily in analytics so that advertisers can accurately measure ROI and other related metrics.
 This is a very smart move.
 Employing the services of reliable third-party analytics like Nielsen, Facebook can significantly improve transparency in ad data that it gives to its advertisers.

 With time, there is no doubt in my mind that, as a result of these investments, Facebook will successfully rebuild trust with advertisers.
-It is also worth pointing out that there aren't many profitable and growing platforms on which advertisers can spend their ad dollars which works in Facebook's favor.
+It is also worth pointing out that there aren't many profitable and growing platforms on which advertisers can spend their ad dollars, which works in Facebook's favor.
 Certainly we are unlikely to see more ad spending on traditional mediums like TV.
-Google (NASDAQ:GOOG), though, will surely benefit at least in the short-term as advertiser confidence in Facebook wavers while confidence in Google search advertising remains high.
-In the long-run, however, given the size of Facebook's network, advertisers are bound to spend considerably on Facebook's platform once the company's investments in analytics start bearing fruit.
+Google (NASDAQ:GOOG) (NASDAQ:GOOGL), though, will surely benefit at least in the short-term as advertiser confidence in Facebook wavers while confidence in Google search advertising remains high.
+In the long run, however, given the size of Facebook's network, advertisers are bound to spend considerably on Facebook's platform once the company's investments in analytics start bearing fruit.

 These results look fantastic from Facebook's point of view.
-In my opinion, Facebook looks in prime position to continue dominating the app industry, which itself is growing rapidly.
+In my opinion, FB looks in prime position to continue dominating the app industry, which itself is growing rapidly.
 According to App Annie's report, worldwide app store downloads grew by 15% while the worldwide total time spent in apps increased by 25% in 2016.
 This is a trend which is likely to persist.

 Before the announcement of Facebook's quarterly results, it is worth calculating FB's stock price potential.
 This can be done in many ways.
 Here I'll use Monte-Carlo analysis with 10,000 iterations.
 You can read about Monte-Carlo analysis here.
 My assumptions for the model are summarized in the table below.
 Earnings estimates have been derived from analysts' estimates listed on Yahoo Finance.